skeletonlabs/skeleton/README.md

 # Skeleton

 A fully featured UI component library for use with Svelte + Tailwind.
-Created by [Brain & Bones, LLC.](https://www.brainandbonesllc.com/) and managed by individuals such as [Chris Simmons](https://github.com/endigo9740) and [Thomas Jespersen](https://github.com/thomasbjespersen).
+Created by [Brain & Bones, LLC](https://www.brainandbonesllc.com/) and maintained by individuals such as [Chris Simmons](https://github.com/endigo9740) and [Thomas Jespersen](https://github.com/thomasbjespersen).

 ---